Below, we answer some of the most common questions about Dressember. Don't see your question answered below? We'd love to hear from you.

 Dressember is recognized as a 501(c)(3) tax-exempt organization by the IRS.
 Donations made are fully tax deductible to the extent allowed by U.S. law.

 + I'm donating from a country outside of the US?
 Is my donation secure?
 Is my donation tax-deductible?

 Your donation is secure, but not eligible for tax deduction outside of the US at this time.

 Dressember participants help spread awareness about a world issue by committing to the challenge of wearing dresses all month.
 All month, those who participate spread the word about what they're doing and why, compelling many others in their lives to contribute to the cause by making a monetary contribution.
-Dressember is giving 85% of proceeds to International Justice Mission and A-21 in its 2016 campaign.
-15% is retained for administrative, technological, and marketing expenses (almost 5% immediately goes toward credit card processing fees!).
-This is standard for 501c3 nonprofit organizations, and we are proud of our relatively low retention percentage - many nonprofits retain closer to 20% for overhead expenses.
+Dressember is giving 80% of proceeds to International Justice Mission, A21, and McMahon Ryan in its 2017 camaign.
+20% is retained for administrative, technological, and marketing expenses (almost 5% immediately goes toward credit card processing fees!).
+This is standard for 501c3 nonprofit organizations, and we are proud of our relatively low retention percentage.
+Learn more about our impact here.